At Penshurst CE Primary School, staff and Governors are committed to:

 Develop pupils’ understanding of diversity and their ability to celebrate and respect others from different backgrounds and cultures within school and their wider communities.

-Improve attendance to at least 96% for pupils who are eligible for free school meals.
+Improve attendance to at least 96% for pupils who are eligible for free school meals and/or on our SEN register.